andrew/ultimate-awesome/README.md

 - [awesome-singapore](https://github.com/minelarka14/awesome-singapore) - An awesome list of things in Singapore!.
 - [awesome-robotics-system-design](https://github.com/mjyc/awesome-robotics-system-design) - Stuff I read to learn about robotics system design and more.
 - [awesome-data-steward-resources](https://github.com/Nazeeefa/awesome-data-steward-resources) - A list of resources to learn about data stewardship.
-- [awesome-astronomy-tools](https://github.com/OttoStruve/awesome-astronomy-tools) - A collection of awesome tools, resources and shiny toys for astronomy research.
 - [awesome-open-transport](https://github.com/pomodoren/awesome-open-transport) - Awesome resources for Open-Source and AI for Transport.
 - [awesome-vcs-tools](https://github.com/postpdm/awesome-vcs-tools) - A curated list of awesome Version control tools - clients, diffs etc.
 - [SORTED](https://github.com/PTDZ/SORTED) - SORTED: a curated list of interesting science ideas and links (cognitive/neuro & data science).